sccn/sccn.github.io/others/Compiled_EEGLAB.md

 On MAC OSX, you might get a message that your operating system is too old, so you should try an older version of the compiled EEGLAB version.

-Let us know if you encounter problems and how you solved them.
+Let us know if you encounter problems and how you solve them.
+See also below how

 Similarity between the compiled and the MATLAB version of EEGLAB
 ------------------------------------------------------